MSc Urban Design and International Planning / Course details

 - Understand the complexities associated with planning for phenomena that are dynamic and often poorly understood, and gain skills in navigating these complexities

 - Explore the synergies and conflicts between the theories and practices aimed at responding to environmental change

 Develop an awareness of the strengths and weaknesses of environmental planning practices, and push the frontiers of what that practice could be

 This course unit’s aims and learning outcomes contribute towards the knowledge, skills and professional standards of the year as a whole.

 This module considers the drivers, pressures and impacts of environmental change.
 It provides the theoretical framing to appraise and make sense of a range of practical responses.
 It explores the opportunities presented by an endeavour to design for a regenerative future.
 Issues are explored in particular within the context of the Greater Manchester city region, as well as through international examples.

 A variety of perspectives are presented from academics and practitioners about ways to respond to environmental change in practice.
 The first assignment gives students an opportunity to develop their practical understanding by applying the ideas developed on the course to a local landscape (visited on the fieldtrip).
 The second assgnment develops a more in-depth theoretical understanding, as a basis for furture professional development and reflective practice.

 A high degree of critical analysis will be encouraged, building on both the theory and practice of planning for environmental change.
 Lectures will introduce a range of perspectives, creating a theoretical basis for critical thought and application of the ideas developed in the course to different areas of practice.
 A high degree of student engagement with the learning process will be encouraged through interactive workshops, particularly linked to the module assignments and discussion during the lectures.

 Knowledge and understanding

-- Understand the dynamics of environmental change
+- Identify the dynamics of environmental change in a particular landscape

 - Critically appraise different environmental planning responses